mono-ball/MonoBall-v2/MonoBall/MonoBall.Core/Scenes/SCENE_SYSTEM_DESIGN.md

 ### Scene Priority

-Scenes are ordered by priority (higher priority = rendered/updated first).
+Scenes are ordered by priority for both updates and rendering, but the iteration order differs:
+- **Updates**: Higher priority = updated first (allows high-priority scenes to process before lower-priority ones)
+- **Rendering**: Higher priority = rendered last (ensures high-priority scenes appear on top of lower-priority ones)

 Within the same priority, scenes are ordered by creation time (newer scenes on top).

 ## Architecture